Achaimaa/KNIME_Temp/README.md

 # Temperature Data Analysis Project

-This project presents a detailed analysis and visualization of global and city-level temperature data using KNIME workflows.
-The tasks address statistical analysis, classification, comparison with global averages, and interactive visualizations.
+This project demonstrates a comprehensive analysis and visualization of global and city-level temperature data using KNIME workflows.
+The solution addresses data cleaning, statistical analysis, dynamic classification, and insightful comparisons with global averages

 ---